sidd190/meteor/v3-docs/docs/community-packages/meteor-rpc.md

 Please check if you are using `refapp:meteor-typescript` package, if so, you can remove it and use the `typescript` package instead.
 Currently, the `refapp:meteor-typescript` package is not compatible with the `meteor-rpc` package.

+If it is still not working, please open an issue in the [repo](https://github.com/Grubba27/meteor-rpc)